thisisashwinraj/Kiwi-Power-App-For-Students/README.md

     │   ├── Wadl
     │   └── TableDefinitions          // Listing of integrated sharepoint lists
     ├── README.md
-    ├── Src                           // Contains all base level app information │   └── EditorState
+    ├── Src                           // Contains base level app info and datas │   └── EditorState
-    ├── ControlTemplates              // Information on the 3 base classes used └── ComponentReferences           // Contains the listings of all components
+    ├── ControlTemplates              // Information on the 3 base classes used └── ComponentReferences           // Contains the listing of all components